janmark101/Angular-Employee-Management-System/README.md

 # Workers Management System

 This project is about employee management.
 After logging in or registering, the user gets full access to the website where he can add employees and assign them tasks.
+The project was connected to the database from the 'Firebase' website.

 ## Features